sleepyheead/Numpy-Tensorflow-ScikitLearn_Exercises/Issues-Installing-TensorFlow-2-with-GPU-support/3rd-Step-Install-cuDNN-with-symlinking.md

 After the download is finished, extract the file in your locally downloaded directory

-#### Then then open the terminal in that downloaded-directory and run:
+#### Then open the terminal in that downloaded-directory and run:

 `sudo cp cuda/include/cudnn.h /usr/lib/cuda/include/`

 To copy the `cuda/include/cudnn.h` file to `/usr/lib/cuda/include/` folder.
-You can ofcourse manually copy this file as well, i.e. without using the Terminal.
+You can of-course manually copy this file as well, i.e. without using the Terminal.

 After that: Copy all files under `cuda/lib64/` to `/usr/lib/cuda/lib64/` folder